Seeed-Studio/wiki-documents/docs/Microwave_Sensor-24GHz_Doppler_Radar_Motion_Sensor-MW2401TR11.md

 <p style="text-align:center"><a href="https://www.seeedstudio.com/Microwave-Sensor-24GHz-Doppler-Radar-Motion-Sensor-MW2401TR11-p-4690.html" target="_blank"><img src="https://files.seeedstudio.com/wiki/Seeed-WiKi/docs/images/get_one_now.png" border=0 /></a></p>

-**MW2401TR11** is a high integration and intelligence algorithm **24 GHz** Microwave induction of human motion with high performance Transmit and receive antennas, the MW2401TR11 is able to according to place required to adjust cover range, also it can through intelligence algorithm to anti-interference of environment, and it can recognize object movement.

-MW2401TR11 is a 24GHz human motion microwave sensor module product with high integration and high intelligent algorithm, it equipped with high-performance transceiver.
+**MW2401TR11** is a **24GHz** human motion microwave sensor module product with high integration and high intelligent algorithm, it equipped with high-performance transceiver.
 The antenna not only has good directivity, but can also adjust the coverage area through software settings according to different application scenarios, and filter out interference through smart algorithms, Also it is able to effectively identify the subtle movement of objects.

 ## Features